preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 The Tools tab
 -----------------
 Use this tab to link to documents, pages and more.
-It's very similar to using the Links tab for a publishing page.
+It's very similar to using the Links tab for a publishing page in Omnia.

 .. image:: tools-tab.png